vtereshkov/umka-lang/doc/lang.md

 ### Map types

-A map is a collection of items of a single type indexed by unique values, called *keys*, of another type.
-The key type must be comparable, i.e., the `==` and `!=` operators must be applicable to operands of this type.
+A map is an collection of items of a single type indexed by unique values, called *keys*, of another type.
+The key type must be comparable.
+A map is ordered by ascending key values.

 Syntax: